Philadelphia Police Shooting Leaves Multiple Officers Injured Near Temple University Hospital

 “Lockdown is in effect for Health Sciences Center Campus.
 Seek shelter.
 Secure doors.
 Be silent.
 Be still.
 Police are responding,” it wrote.

-As of 5:48 p.m. on Wednesday, the University warned students and faculty that the lockdown was still in effect.
+As of 5:48 p.m. on Wednesday, the University warned that the lockdown was still in effect.

 Local buses have also been halted as officers deal with the shooting.